gdbroman/broman.blog/_posts/2020/2020-10-11-putting-back-into-the-pool.md

 If you have the same set of experiences as everyone else, you're gonna make the same connections.
 You're also gonna feel terrible.
 It can't be a coincidence that *expression* is linguistically opposite to *depression*.
 To be liked by many for a shell, or loved for your core by a few.
 To express or depress one's self.
 These are the choices we have.

-If reality is what is, and 'realistic' everything in its proximity - who gets to decide what's near?
+If reality is what is, and 'realistic' everything in its proximity - who gets to decide what is near?
 Who's job is it to bring closer that which seems far?
 At least some have got to be bold.

+To fear selfhood is natural, but to loose it we should fear more.
+An arm or leg is violent, losing ourselves is silent.
+Rediscovering, then, becomes a task by contrast.
+So we drown in the herd, perceiving selfhood too risky.
+Becoming a copy in quiet desperation:

+> He feels best, considers himself to be healthiest, can appear to others to be in the pink of condition, just when the illness is at its most critical.
+>
+> <cite>-- Søren Kierkegaard</cite>

 Everyone is capable of hiding, but to *be* - unapologetically - only you can do.
 And one of the best feelings there is, is doing the whole poet in paris-thing, and then putting something back into the pool.